censusreporter/census-api/full-text-search/setup.md

 	psql census < metadata_script.sql
 and allow it to finish.
 Note that this may take a while, because it indexes all of the place names.

-**Notes**: This script requires the presence of tiger2014.census_name_lookup, acs2014_1yr.census_column_metadata, and census_tabulation_metadata.
+**Notes**: This script requires the presence of `tiger2014.census_name_lookup`, `acs2014_1yr.census_column_metadata`, and `census_tabulation_metadata`.
 It does not access any other tables.
 It will likely need to be modified if these tables are not present or to index tigeer data from other years, 3 year data, etc.

 ## API Setup
 Fortunately, very little setup for the API is required.
 The version of `census-api/census_extractomatic/api.py` in the branch `full-text-search` contains the necessary functions in `full_text_search`.
 The API can be run locally and found at the route `/2.1/full-text/search`.
 For example, run